-At June 30, 2023, we had cash and cash equivalents totaling \$8.7 million.
-Based on our current plans, we believe our current cash balances will enable us to complete our current clinical trial in NGC-Capecitabine (also known as PCS6422), prepare for future clinical trials, fund our administrative costs through the second quarter of 2024, and close out the PCS499 and PCS12852 trials.
+At September 30, 2023, we had cash and cash equivalents totaling \$6.9 million.
+Based on our current plans, we believe our current cash balances will enable us to complete our current clinical trial in NGC-Capecitabine (NGC-Cap, also known as PCS6422), prepare for a Phase 2 trial for NGC-Cap, and fund our administrative costs through the second quarter of 2024.
 Our ability to execute our longer-term operating plans, including future clinical trials for our NGC drugs, will depend on our ability to obtain additional funding from the sale of equity and/or debt securities, a strategic transaction or other funding transactions.
 We plan to continue to actively pursue financing alternatives, including out-licensing and/or entering into partnerships on any of our non-core assets, but there can be no assurance that we will obtain the necessary funding in the future when necessary.

-We had no revenue during the six months ended June 30, 2023 and do not have any revenue under contract or any immediate sales prospects.
-Our primary uses of cash are to fund our planned clinical trials, research and development expenditures and other operating expenses.
+We had no revenue during the nine months ended September 30, 2023 and do not have any revenue under contract or any immediate sales prospects.
+Our primary uses of cash are to fund our planned clinical trials, research and development expenditures and for operating expenses.
 Cash used to fund operating expenses is impacted by the timing of when we incur and pay these expenses.

-We are hoping to raise additional funds in 2023, but will only do so if terms are acceptable to us.
+We are hoping to raise additional funds in late 2023 or early 2024, but will only do so if the terms are acceptable to us.
 Additional funding may not be available to us on acceptable terms, or at all.
 If we are unable to obtain adequate financing when needed, we may have to delay, reduce the scope of, or suspend our current or planned future clinical trial plans, or research and development programs.
+This may also cause us to not meet diligence obligations contained in certain of our license agreements and put these assets at risk.
 We may seek to raise any necessary additional capital through a combination of public or private equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and other marketing and distribution arrangements.
 To the extent that we raise additional capital through marketing and distribution arrangements or other collaborations, strategic alliances or licensing arrangements with third parties, we may have to relinquish valuable rights to our product candidates, future revenue streams, research programs or product candidates or to grant licenses on terms that may not be favorable to us.
 If we raise additional capital through public or private equity offerings, the ownership interest of our existing stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our stockholders' rights.
 If we raise additional capital through debt financing, we may be subject to covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.